 There has been a small increase in the numbers of deaths in City of Cape Town Metro (Figure 33).
-Weekly deaths during the fourth wave were lower than the weekly numbers of deaths at the peak of the prior three waves in all districts.
+Weekly deaths at the peak of the fourth wave were lower than the weekly numbers of deaths at the peak of the prior three waves in all districts.